BMI Calculator

 - What is BMI?

-- Body Mass Index is weight in kilograms divided by height in metres squared (kg/m²).
-It’s a simple screening tool, not a measure of body fat or health on its own.
+- Body Mass Index is weight in kg divided by height in metres squared (kg/m²), a population screening metric.